It’s Synaesthesia

 Angela Huth

-Angela Huth is a playwright, journalist and author of eleven books.
-She describes herself as as an “old-fashioned” writer who details the lives of ordinary people in small corners of England.
+Angela Huth is a playwright, journalist and author of twelve books.
+She describes herself as as an “old-fashioned” writer who details the lives of ordinary people from the remote corners of England.
 Being born on a Monday in Virgo, her signature is #18 MON VIR.
 She has the Moon as her INNER ruler and Mercury as her OUTER ruler.
 This particular combination of energies makes her exceptionally perceptive.
-The Moon is impressionable and Mercury acts selectively.
-People with this signature may sense details that others tend to overlook, but are actually there in the scheme of things.
+The Moon is impressionable and Mercury always acts selectively.
+People with this signature can sense subtle details that others tend to overlook.

 By the way Angela Huth experiences Monday as a cloudy pink: Tuesday is a deeper pink: Wednesday is mulberry red: Thursday is dark blue: Friday is yellow: Saturday is green: and Sunday is stainless steel.
-We must be respectful of her choices, even though they are not the colors that esotericists over time have chosen for the days of the weeks and they wouldn’t be the colors that I would pick for them either.
-I can’t believe that I just admitted to personally having sensed colors for the days of the week.
-Well, I do.
-And right now, I have still have a number of unanswered questions about the experiences of synaesthetes, mine and others.
+We must be respectful of her choices, even though they are not the colors that traditional esotericists and occultists have chosen for the days of the weeks.

-It may be that Huth’s signature does not reflect all synsesthetes, but only that of a certain kind.
-Of the 75 synsesthetes in the Synesthete DATA SET, their signatures are composed of many different Day Rays and Sun Signs.
-Likewise we have examples of many but not all categories of synaesthesia in the DAYOLOGY DATA BASE collection and still there is a strong Venus streak running many of the examples.
-So more research is necessary to make any determination.
+It may be that Huth’s experience does not reflect all synesthetes because it is only one of a range of possible experiences.
+Of the 75 individuals in the The Synesthetes DAYOLOGY DATA SET, their signatures are composed of many different Day Rays and Sun Signs.
+Likewise we have examples of many but perhaps not all the types of Synesthesia in our link collection.

 Leave a Reply